Skip to Content

 3. Toilets (warning)

-Last year, there were public toilets just down from the parking area (here on Google Maps).
-There was just the one, if memory serves correct, but we’re not 100% certain they’re still there.
-Also, please be extremely careful when walking to them, as there’s no path and cars often fly along the road here.
+There’s a toilet down from the parking area (here on Google Maps).
+Please be extremely careful when walking to the toilet, as there’s no path and cars often fly along the road here.

 3. Swimming